reidprichard/window_tools/README.md

 </pre>
 The daemon will parse your config file to gather a list of all your layer names.
 If a process name does not match one of your layer names, it will return to the layer named "default".
+WARNING: kanata_helper_daemon currently only supports single-file configurations, so any layers defined in files added with [include](https://github.com/jtroo/kanata/blob/main/docs/config.adoc#include-other-files) will not be parsed.
 If you don't have a layer named "default", or you just want to use a different layer for this, you can specify the name like so:
 <pre>